-When the USTA League championship year ends, tennis players everywhere anxiously and eagerly await a most highly anticipated time of the year – the moment year-end ratings are published!
-This is when you’ll know if your NTRP stayed the same or is adjusted and that can mean a lot for your tennis game.
+When the USTA League championship year ends, tennis players everywhere eagerly await the most highly anticipated time of the year – the moment year-end ratings are published!
+This is when you’ll know if your NTRP rating stays the same or is adjusted and that can mean a lot for planning your next tennis season.

-We know this is an important moment for tennis players and having helpful information to understand ratings is essential.
+After pausing Year-End ratings in 2020, we know this year is as important as ever for our tennis players, and having helpful information to understand ratings is essential.

 Adult NTRP ratings are used in leagues and tournaments to group players of similar skill levels; for general information on the rating system, click here.

 A Year-End Rating, also known as a Computer Rating, is generated for every player who plays at least three valid matches in either a qualifying USTA League or NTRP Tournaments.
 USTA Flex Leagues and Flexible Format leagues do not count towards ratings.